eriklong95/tiktak/README.md

 Some shell scripts have been put in the `system-testing` folder for more convenient API and performance testing.
 These scripts starts tiktak and the testing framework in Docker containers and the executes the tests.
-You specify the test (Postman collection JSON file or k6 JavaScript file) by passing the file name as CLI argument e.g.
+You specify the test (Postman collection JSON file or k6 JavaScript file) by passing the file name as a CLI argument e.g.
 ```
 sh run-api-test.sh user-creation-test.postman_collection.json
 ```